dmartmillan/backend-test-wallapop/README.md

  - a list of obstacles with their exact location

 When:
- - marsrover.Rover moves
+ - Rover moves

 And:
- - marsrover.Rover encounters an obstacle
+ - Rover encounters an obstacle

 Then:
  - report back the obstacle.
-The marsrover.Rover should stay in its previous position
+The Rover should stay in its previous position
 ```

 ## Your solution